Parable of the Renegades

 "Fine...
 I'll keep that in mind," Lucas grumbled as his eyes took a steady pace to close themselves.

 Despite what she preached, Rio wasn’t completely serious.
 After all, she told the truth but didn't want Lucas to understand.
-Her real reason for hugging him while disguising it a submission hold was because she found his natural body heat to be warmer than the blanket they shared.
-Rio no longer shivered.
+Her real reason for hugging him with a submission hold was because she found his natural body heat to be warmer than the blanket they shared, proven by how Rio no longer shivered.

 It went out of hand for a moment when Rio closed her eyes.
 She held Lucas tighter in a loving manner, but the name she whispered belonged to someone else.
 Luckily, Lucas failed to hear her due to focusing more on trying to fall asleep.